tobiasbriones/blog/math/swe/drawing/drawing-a-sierpinski-petal-mandala-fractal-in-javafx/index.md

 Exporting your root package is also necessary, as JavaFX is a framework that uses reflection and needs to find your `Main` class.

+If you're using Java 20 or so, then "record patterns" and "pattern matching for switch" features are still not stable.
+If so, make sure to enable the "Preview" version in IntelliJ.

 With this, Java and JavaFX should be available on your machine as well as the dev tools, environment, and starting project, so we can start writing the JavaFX code.